Bounds in the Projective Unitary Group with Respect to Global Phase Invariant Metric: Introduction

 The kissing radius, analogous to the packing radius in linear codes \cite{sole1995packing}, plays a pivotal role in various applications, including the optimization of sphere-decoder algorithms \cite{schenk2009stopping, schenk2010stopping}.
-Also, the kissing radius relates to rate-distortion theory as it is the smallest possible distance from a codeword to the border of its Voronoi cell discussed in \cite{pitaval2013joint,mondal2007quantization}.
+Also, the kissing radius relates to rate--distortion theory as it is the smallest possible distance from a codeword to the border of its Voronoi cell discussed in \cite{pitaval2013joint,mondal2007quantization}.
 Based on the volume of ball in the Grassmannian manifold, several bounds are derived for the rate–distortion tradeoff assuming that the cardinality of codebooks is sufficiently large \cite{dai2008quantization}.

-Motivated by this, we consider the global phase-invariant metric in $\PUN$ and compute the volume of a small ball.
+\matT{\mathbf{T}} Motivated by this, we consider the chordal distance in $\PUN$ and compute the volume of a small ball.
 Using this volume, we derive the Hamming upper and Gilbert-Varshamov (GV) lower bounds.
 In addition, we obtain upper and lower bounds for the kissing radius as a function of the minimum distance of the codebook in $\PUN$, and establish a tight Hamming bound.
 We derive upper and lower bounds for the distortion rate function.
 Furthermore, as examples of codebooks in $\PUN$, we consider the projective Pauli group, the projective Clifford group, and the group of projective diagonal gates in the Clifford hierarchy, and determine their minimum distances.
-Finally, through the numerical results, we show the validity of our analyses.
+In the special case of ${\cal PU}_2$, we in addition consider codebooks arising from a product of a finite number of elements in the third and fourth level of the Clifford hierarchy, i.e. products of Clifford gates with $\matT$- or $\sqrt{\matT}$-gates, respectively.
+Finally, through numerical results, we verify the validity of our analyses.

 The rest of this paper is organized as follows: Section~\ref{Sec:prilim} provides preliminaries.
 We derive the volume of metric balls for $\PUN$ in Section~\ref{Sec:3}, and give the Hamming upper and GV lower bounds.
 Section~\ref{Sec:KissingRadiusandDistortionRate} provides the upper and lower bounds for the kissing radius as a function of the minimum distance.
-Also, we obtain bounds on the distortion-rate function, lower bound of covering radius and approximated value of covering radius in $\PUN$.
+Also, we obtain bounds on the rate--distortion function, lower bound of covering radius and approximated value of covering radius in $\PUN$.
 Section~\ref{sec:6} discusses the simulation results, and Section~\ref{sec:8} concludes the paper.